m-sample/writing/Linux/linux-process-model.md

 processes).
-Typically sub-reapers are the first process in a container; this is done because the processes in the container cannot "see" processes in the ancestor pid namespaces (i.e. their PPID value would not make senses if the parent was in an ancestor pid namespace).
+Typically sub-reapers are the first process in a container; this is done because the processes in the container cannot "see" processes in the ancestor pid namespaces (i.e. their PPID value would not make sense if the parent was in an ancestor pid namespace).

 To create a child process, the parent clones itself via the [`fork()` or `clone()` system